rajhlinux/UVC-DirectX-Zero-Copy-Low-Latency-GPU-Accelerated/README.md

 ## 📊 Performance & Benchmarks

 ### Glass-to-Glass Latency Test
-We performed a "Glass-to-Glass" benchmark measuring the time between a real-world event and its rendering on the monitor.
+A "Glass-to-Glass" benchmark measuring the time between a real-world event and its rendering on the monitor.

 ![Latency Benchmark](imgs/Benchmark.png)

 * **Average Latency:** ~248ms
 * **Target:** Sufficient for 98% of surveillance and CV applications.

+Both stopwatches are displayed on the same monitor screen running on the same computer.
+The one on the left is the UVC camera rendering to the monitor, and the one on the right is the actual stopwatch running as the control or master clock.

+So the average latency is ~248 milliseconds.
+This is actually good enough for what I currently need.
+A latency of a quarter of a second is sufficient for 98% of applications.
+The control computer is running a Windows 10 build which is loaded with bugs and software introducing more latency, certainly adding at least 50ms.

+The camera’s physical pipeline also goes through many hardware obstacles, such as a generic low cost CCTV to HDMI converter box and then to a generic HDMI to USB converter box.
+These alone can introduce around 70ms to 170ms+ of unavoidable latency.
+More expensive converter units can bring down the latency to 16ms each if needed.

 **Note on Hardware Constraints:**
 The measured 248ms includes significant hardware overhead external to the software pipeline: